 Key Questions to Ask Before You Outsource Your Content Marketing

-Did you know that 84% of companies that outsource their content marketing do so for the purpose of content creation?
-If you’re looking to outsource your content marketing, there are a lot of factors that should go into that decision.
+Did you know that in a recent survey of marketers, 50% indicated they outsource their content marketing?
+While the number of companies looking to outsource continues to rise, if you’re looking to outsource your content marketing, there are a lot of factors that should go into that decision.

 If there’s one thing we’ve learned about marketing strategies over the last 10 years, it’s that content marketing is here to stay.
 But content marketing demands a different skillset from other marketing activities, and encompasses so much more than writing a few witty lines on social media every now and then.